 Swiss cheese board and chutneys

-A little too strong and cheesy for a recently converted cheese monster like me, but Poul loved all of it.
+A little too strong and cheesy for a recently converted cheese monster like me.

 Compressed melons with soya yogurt, champagne and sandthorn granité.

 The only dish that fell short.
 Not very pretty, almost a little tacky, and the champagne and melon combo didn’t work.
 Should have gone for the chocolate tart instead.

 Maison Manesse has one Michelin star (2017) so I guess it’s considered a fine dining place.
 Though it’s the new kind of fine dining, which is more hip and fun, and less white table cloths and expensive wines.

 The staff was great too, and they weren’t afraid of providing their personal opinions and recommendations, such as when we asked the waiter for a recommendation of a dessert wine and she answered without hesitation, and left no doubt that this was in fact the wine she would have ordered herself, if she were dining here.
 Great restaurant, will definitely be back!

 Maison Manesse, Hopfenstrasse 2, Zurich, Tel: +41 44 4620101